-Outcome Measure Baseline FY19 Target FY19 Results The establishment and The baseline assumption is that • Begin In partnership with the Redwood enhancement of key clinical and insufficient programs existed in the implementation of Community Health Coalition community-based programs to community to meet the level of the Regional (RCHC), began implementation of address critical, emergent, and need.
-Behavioral Health the Regional Behavioral Health upstream behavioral health needs Integration (RBHI) Integration (RBHI) project. and issues. project. • In partnership with St. Joseph • Develop Health Medical Group and the other program(s) to hospitals in the PSJH Northern increase availability California region, designed and of behavioral health secured funding from the Well Being clinical resources.
-Trust for a program to embed • Develop behavioral health and social work upstream/preventiv supports in primary care clinics. e behavioral health • Expanded the Healthy for Life initiatives. program curriculum and offerings to include instruction and trainings for students, faculty and staff on restorative practice, resiliency, mindfulness, ACEs, and trauma- informed care. -- -- -- -- ---
+Outcome Measure Baseline FY20 Target FY20 Results The establishment and enhancement of The baseline assumption • Begin In partnership with the Redwood key clinical and community-based is that insufficient implementation of Community Health Coalition (RCHC), programs to address critical, emergent, programs existed in the the Regional began implementation of the Regional and upstream behavioral health needs community to meet the Behavioral Health Behavioral Health Integration (RBHI) and issues. level of need.
+Integration (RBHI) project. project. • In partnership with St. Joseph Health Develop program(s) Medical Group and the other hospitals to increase in the PSJH Northern California availability of region, designed and secured funding behavioral health from the Well Being Trust for a clinical resources. program to embed behavioral health • Develop and social work supports in primary upstream/preventive care clinics. behavioral health • Expanded Healthy for Life school- initiatives. based programs and offerings to the broader school community to provide resources, curriculum, instruction and trainings for students, faculty, staff and community partners on adverse